dermotduffy/frigate-hass-card/docs/support.md

 need to prioritize my limited development time well.
 Feel free to re-open your issue, providing the requested information.

-## Misconceptions About open source
+## Misconceptions About Open Source

 - The fixes aren't fast enough!
 - The features aren't good enough!